 After around 15 minutes of gentle incline you will reach a scree gully.
 Follow the path up the left side of the gully until you reach the cables.
-They will be on your right hand side.
 The wire section on this route is very short.
-The exposure isn't too bad and I have seen plenty of people not even wearing harnesses and helmets.
+The exposure isn’t too bad and I have seen plenty of people not even wearing harnesses and helmets.

 However I am a strong believer that it’s always better to be safe than sorry.
 I have already experienced a terrible accident in the mountains once and I am in no rush to repeat it.

 The route zig zags up the mountain.
-Thanks to a relatively sharp incline you will gain elevation quickly.
+Irrespective of the switchbacks, it’s still a relatively sharp incline and you will gain elevation quickly.
 The jagged peaks of the Sella mountain group on the other side of Passo Gardena will be clearly visible the whole time.

 It only takes around 45 minutes from the gully all the way to the top, even less if you are in the top shape!
 Once at the summit, expect other hikers.
 This is a popular sunrise and sunset spot amongst the locals.

 The summit views are jaw dropping.
-Far to the East you can see Mount Antelao (photo top left) and Mount Pelmo (photo top right).
-Both are famous 3000 metre peaks of the Dolomites.
+Far to the East you can see Mount Antelao (photo above left) and Mount Pelmo (photo above right).
+Both are famous 3000 metre peaks in the Dolomites.

 To the South stretches the massive Sella group with its highest summit – Piz Boe.
 I am planing to climb it in the upcoming summer.